moucheng2017/moucheng2017.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Moucheng is a researcher in medical AI.
-He was a finalist for the Young Scientist Award (Best Paper) at MICCAI 2022 (top 0.8%, 15 / 1835 submissions).
-He is interested in developing end-to-end models to learn from medical data, brining better and safer healthcare to the patients.
+I am a researcher in medical AI industry.
+My work was named a finalist for the Young Scientist Award (Best Paper) at MICCAI 2022 (top 0.8%, 15 / 1835 submissions).
+My work has also resulted in a regulator-approved product, featured in the<a href='[https://www.medtronic.com/uk-en/index.html](https://www.olympus-europa.com/company/en/news/press-releases/2024-10-14t10-30-02/olympus-announces-ce-approval-for-three-cloud-based-ai-medical-devices.html)'>media</a>.
+My main research interest focuses on developing end-to-end models to learn from medical data, brining better and safer healthcare to the patients.

+Prior to that, I obtained my PhD in medical image computing from University College London, under the supervisions of <a href='https://scholar.google.com/citations?user=XCcV5ocAAAAJ&hl=en'>Joseph Jacob</a>, <a href='https://scholar.google.com/citations?user=mH-ZOQEAAAAJ&hl=en'>Daniel C. Alexander</a>, <a href='https://scholar.google.com/citations?user=uWfRPHEAAAAJ&hl=en'>Neil P. Oxtoby</a>, <a href='https://scholar.google.com/citations?user=sZ4UbusAAAAJ&hl=en'>Marius de Groot</a>.